abheeanshul/Weather-and-Airline-Delays/README.md

 ## Workflow Overview

-The project follows a layered data wrangling approach:
+The project follows a layered data wrangling and analysis approach:

 ### SQL
 - Data extraction and joins